elsaavedra/cs21_project_1/README.md

 # MIPS Assembler in C
-An implementation of the two-pass assembler MIPS Architecture in C. To run the code, download
+An implementation of the two-pass assembler MIPS Architecture in C. To run the code, download `mips.txt` and `mips_assembler` and run `mips_assembler` using a C compiler.
+Edit `mips.txt` for a different output (check Limitations section).

 ## Current Implementation
-As of **_May 06 2024_**, the following have been implemented:
+As of **_May 08 2024_**, the following have been implemented:
 - [x] Create a `symboltable.txt` containing the labels of instructions
 - [x] Finish first pass of assembler
 - [x] Implement R-Type instruction identifier
 - [ ] Implement I-Type instruction identifier
-- [ ] Implement J-Type instruction identifier
+- [x] Implement J-Type instruction identifier
 - [ ] Implement pseudocode instruction identifier
 - [ ] Implement `macros.asm`
 - [ ] Finish second pass of assembler